 Sami and the Time of the Troubles by Florence Parry Heide and Judith Heide Gilliland

-10-year-old Sami and his family down the basement when the guns and bombs breaks out in Beirut.
+10-year-old Sami and his family down the basement when the guns and bombs break out in Beirut.
 On calm days, they can venture outside and Sami can go to school.
 His father was killed by a random bomb when he was at the market so even calm days make his mother nervous.
 The bombs go off too close to home, but when it stops, he is allowed to go outside.
 And miraculously, the people return to the life they had before the violence, if only for the briefest amount of time. [picture book, ages 6 and up]

 The Lebanese Civil War lasted from 1975 to 1990 and resulting in an estimated 120,000 fatalities.
 Today, approximately 76,000 people remain displaced within Lebanon.
 Wikipedia